wiltfield/Csvkit/README.md

 - **Grid and text editing modes in csvcreate**
 - **Custom delimiter support in csvcreate**
 - **Client-side processing for supported operations**

-The original csvkit is a collection of command-line utilities for working with tabular data.
-Csvkit+ is intended to make similar functionality available through a browser while also providing tools that are not part of csvkit. ([csvkit.readthedocs.io](https://csvkit.readthedocs.io/_/downloads/en/1.0.0/pdf/?utm_source=chatgpt.com))

 ## Working with files